-- 4.2 Registration Rights Agreement among the Registrant and certain stockholders of the Registrant(2) - 4.3 Amended and Restated Stockholders Agreement(2) - 4.4 First Amendment to Amended and Restated Stockholders Agreement(3) - 5.1 Opinion of O'Melveny & Myers LLP as to the legality of common stock offered hereby - 23.1 Consent of KPMG LLP, Independent Accountants - 23.2 Consent of O'Melveny & Myers LLP (included with Exhibit 5.1) - 24.1 Power of Attorney (included on signature page) - (1) Incorporated by reference from the Registration Statement on Form S-1 (Registration No. 333-4419) filed by the Registrant on June 24, 1996. - (2) Incorporated by reference from the Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 1996. - (3) Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 30, 1997.
+Exhibit Numbe Description 4.1 Specimen stock certificate(1) 4.2 Registration Rights Agreement among the Registrant and certain stockholders of the Registrant(2) 4.3 Amended and Restated Stockholders Agreement(2) 4.4 First Amendment to Amended and Restated Stockholders Agreement(3) 5.1 Opinion of O'Melveny & Myers LLP as to the legality of common stock offered hereby(4) 23.1 Consent of KPMG LLP, Independent Accountants 23.2 Consent of O'Melveny & Myers LLP(4) 24.1 Power of Attorney(4) Filed h erewith.
+(1) Incorpo 1996. prated by reference from the Registration Statement on Form S-1 (Registration No. 333-4419) filed by the Registrant on June 24,

+- (2) Incorporated by reference from the Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 1996. - (3) Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 30, 1997. - (4) Previously filed.